Devathai: Production

-After the failure of his debut directorial venture, Avatharam, Nassar claimed he "remembered a story I [he] had first heard as a child, it stayed with me and gave me the creative seed for this film", talking about how he picked to make a story on reincarnation.
+After the failure of his directorial debut, Avatharam, Nassar claimed he "remembered a story I [he] had first heard as a child, it stayed with me and gave me the creative seed for this film", talking about how he picked to make a story on reincarnation.
 Nassar struggled to find an apt actress to play the lead role and even advertised in newspapers asking potential actors to audition, before finding and finalising on Telugu actress Keerthi Reddy.
 Vineeth was signed on for a supporting role, while professor of Drama, M. Ramasamy was also given a role.
 Nassar himself portrayed a prominent character in the film.
 He recalled that a famous actor of that time was signed to do the role in the film but he backed out in the last minute, fearing his image and also the actor wanted some changes in the script, which Nassar was not willing to do.

 The authorities in Dubai initially were reluctant to let Nassar shoot his film there, as a previous Tamil filmmaker had depicted the city in poor light.
 Eventually the actor-director was able to convince them to let him shoot his film in the city after providing them with an entire script.

 The art director, Trotsky Marudu, revealed that he worked very hard during the portions in the first 30 minutes of the film, with the sets, costumes, weapons, make-up having to be similar to conditions 300 years ago.
 Nassar and Marudhu further proceeded to incorporate graphics into the film, using "Flint" software, to create several special effects scenes in the film.

-Release
+Soundtrack

+The soundtrack was composed by Ilaiyaraaja.

+Reception

-The film opened to predominantly positive reviews, with critics praising its off-beat theme.
-Indolink.com cited that "don't miss the first 30-45 minutes of the movie.
-Excellent special effects, editing and direction makes this movie worth watching".
-About Keerthi Reddy, the critic added that "without doubt she is the best newcomer among the many who have turned up in Tamil movies in recent times", while it was added that the reviewer "felt that Nasser gave an exceptionally good performance".
-K. Vijiyan of New Straits Times wrote, "It is hoped [Nassar] would come out with a better movie next time.
+K. N. Vijiyan of New Straits Times wrote, "It is hoped [Nassar] would come out with a better movie next time.
 Or better still, he should dedicate himself fulltime to acting where his talents seem to lie."
 Kalki praised Nassar for making a fantasy film with realism and also for depicting ancient period with realism.

-The film became a financial failure for Nassar, prompting the actor to sign many films in a rush to pay off his debts.
-The actor revealed that his immediate busy schedule had subsequently cost him a role in Aamir Khan's critically acclaimed Lagaan (2001).
+D. S. Ramanujam of The Hindu wrote "The story line may be fickle and time-worn but Nasser as the director, who also plays the merciless invader gives a boost to the depiction".
+The film became a financial failure, prompting Nassar to sign many films in a rush to pay off his debts.
+He revealed that his immediate busy schedule had subsequently cost him a role in Lagaan (2001).

-Soundtrack

-The soundtrack of the film was composed by Ilaiyaraaja, was well received by the audience.
-The lyrics were written by Arivumathi, K. A. Gunasekaran, Kamakodiyan and Ponniyin Selvan.